ShieldOrder/evaluation-surfaces/signals/economic-exposure-voting.md

 ## Definition

-Economic exposure voting is a legitimacy signal that weights input according to economic exposure to an asset or system.
+Economic exposure voting is a legitimacy signal that weights input according to economic exposure to an asset, protocol, or system.

 It is commonly implemented as stake-weighted or coin-weighted voting, but the core property is exposure alignment, not the mechanism itself.